bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/bits/README.md

 This method adds up two integer numbers using bitwise operators.

 It implements [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)) electronics circuit logic to sum two 32-bit integers in two’s complement format.
-It’s using the boolean logic to cover all possible cases of adding two input bits: with and without a “carry bit” from adding the previous less-significant stage.
+It’s using the boolean logic to cover all possible cases of adding two input bits: with and without a "carry bit” from adding the previous less-significant stage.

 Legend: